abhaynagure/Word-Count-Vertical-Histogram-C-Linux/README.md

-# Word Length Frequency Histogram in C on Linux
+# Word Count and Vertical Histogram Generation Using File Handling in
+C on Linux

 A C programming project that reads words from a text file, analyzes their lengths, and generates a vertical frequency histogram in the Linux terminal.